-Associate Professor of Music Richard Kahn joined the music faculty at Los Angeles Valley College in Fall 2000.
-He teaches a variety of music classes including Jazz and Commercial Harmony, Arranging, Electronic Music, Music Notation, Music as a Business, Film Scoring and Fundamentals of Music.
-From 2007-2010, he chaired the committee to completely reassess the Commercial Music Program at LAVC.
+Professor of Music Richard Kahn joined the music faculty at Los Angeles Valley College in Fall 2000.
+He teaches a variety of classes including Jazz and Commercial Harmony, Arranging, Electronic Music, Music Notation, Music as a Business, Film Scoring, Jazz Appreciation, Songwriting, Fundamentals of Music and directs the Jazz Combos Workshop.
+From 2007-2010, he chaired the committee to reassess the Commercial Music Program at LAVC.
 His efforts produced a complete overhaul of the AA degree in Commercial Music and the various certificates offered in the Department of Music.
 Prior to his tenure at LAVC, Mr. Kahn served on the faculty of the California State University at Los Angeles from 1992 to 2000.
-While at CSULA, he collaborated with faculty from Art, Theater and Dance to create a text for the interdisciplinary course “The Creative Experience.”

 At LAVC, Richard Kahn is an Apple Award winner and has been nominated for a district-wide award for Excellence in Workforce Development, in the category of Innovative Integration of Academic and Technical Skills.
 His recent textbook Fundamentals of Music, a Modern Approach offers streamlined training in traditional, commercial and jazz basics.
 Published by educational publishing giant Kendall-Hunt, the text is primarily designed as a renewable workbook for college-level courses in music and seamlessly bridges the gap between traditional classical pedagogy with the language and techniques of modern popular music.
 It offers visual learning tools, flash cards, group activities, games, and includes a lengthy glossary.

-At North Texas State University, Richard Kahn received the Fred Crane Memorial Scholarship for Jazz Piano Performance, and performed in the Zebras Contemporary Ensemble (five synthesizers, rhythm section and vocalists).
+At the University of North Texas, Richard Kahn received the Fred Crane Memorial Scholarship for Jazz Piano Performance, and performed in the Zebras Contemporary Ensemble (five synthesizers, rhythm section and vocalists).
 He was the pianist in the 3:00 big band under the direction of Jazz Studies Chair, Neil Slater.
 He composed and arranged over ten pieces for jazz big band, trombone ensemble and various small groups.
 Although he is fluent in Finale music notation software, the body of North Texas works is all handwritten.
 His expertise in music technology afforded him the opportunity to exchange skills with faculty member and pianist, composer and theorist Dan Haerle.
 He performed regularly in Dallas, Fort Worth, and in Denton.

 At Washburn University, Richard Kahn received his Bachelor of Arts in Music, as well as numerous scholarships as a classical piano performance major.
 He performed in state and regional competitions and in Honors recitals, and accompanied dozens of soloists.
 His final recital at Washburn consisted of pieces by Aram Khatchaturian (Concerto in Db), Maurice Ravel (Le Tombeau de Couperin), Samuel Barber (Sonata for Piano) and Paul Hindemith (Sonata for Flute and Piano).
 In addition, he ranked third in a university-wide academic competition and was offered a full scholarship to the Washburn University School of Business.
 Locally, he was the house pianist for Governor John Carlin and bandleader for the Topeka Country Club, Theodore’s Supper Club, the Benz Bar and Grill, the Loft and the Karl Menninger Foundation.